MannLabs/scPortrait/docs_source/pages/quickstart/computational_workflow.rst

 The size in px of the output images can be set in the ``config.yml`` file and typically depends on the resolution of the input images as well as the physical size of the imaged cells.
 In our `first publication <https://doi.org/10.1101/2023.06.01.542416>`_ we extracted single cell images of U2OS cells from original images captured at 20X magnification at a size of 128 x 128px.
 Extraction is only performed on cells that were fully imaged, i.e. their masks do not intersect with the image borders.

-.. _quickstart_classification:
+.. _quickstart_featurization:

-Classification
+Featurization
 ==============

-During classification, the extracted single cell images are passed to a phenotype analysis method that either calculates a set of features for each cell or directly assigns a class label to each cell.
+During featurization, the extracted single cell images are passed to a phenotype analysis method that either calculates a set of features for each cell or directly assigns a class label to each cell.
 This analysis method will need to be adapted to each use case.
 For example, in our `first publication <https://doi.org/10.1101/2023.06.01.542416>`_ we describe a deep learning-based binary image classifier that identifies individual cells defective in a biological process called "autophagy".
 Multiple classification runs can be performed on the same dataset so that different classification approaches can be used in parallel.

 .. _quickstart_selection: